sjoneszero/gridbdemo/README.md

 To run the server:
 - Open the server/GridBeyondDemo.sln file in in Visual Studio.
-- Ensure you have dotnet 5 SDK installed and then build the project
+- Ensure you have dotnet 5 SDK installed and then build the solution
+- Launch the API by running GridBeyondDemo.Api
 - The database layer uses the entity framework v5, and technically, once the DB connection string in server/GridBeyondDemo/appsetting.json is valid (assuming you've a local instance of SQL server), the app should run the db migration scripts and launch the URL **https://localhost:5001/api/Ping**

 To run the client: